Owl-Boy/CMI-Notes/Notes/Winning Arena for Parity Games.md

 >[!idea]
 The Idea is to guess a strategy and to check if the strategy is winning in polynomial time.

-We represent selecting a strategy by removing every outgoing edge from every $v\in V_0$ except for the one picked by the strategy, so our algorithm becomes as follows:
+We represent selecting a strategy by removing every outgoing edge from every $v\in V_E$ except for the one picked by the strategy, so our algorithm becomes as follows:
-- We go to the description of each $v\in V_0$ and we remove all outgoing edges except for one that is picked that the strategy that was decided non-deterministically.
+- We go to the description of each $v\in V_E$ and we remove all outgoing edges except for one that is picked that the strategy that was decided non-deterministically.
 - In the reduced graph we now check that the strategy is correct by checking if there exists and odd-cycle in the same weakly-connected component as $v$.
-	- This is done by doing a DFA from each vertex checking if there is a path from each vertex $v \in  V_1$ that comes back to $v$ and doesn't go over a vertex that has index less than that of $v$.
+	- This is done by doing a DFA from each vertex checking if there is a path from each vertex $v \in  V_A$ that comes back to $v$ and doesn't go over a vertex that has index less than that of $v$.
 	- This is used to detect a cycle with $v$ as the element with colour of least index.
 If we find one, then we halt the machine rejecting the input. otherwise we accept.

 ### Co-NP Algorithm.
-Since the game is a zero-sum game without draws, if player $0$ cannot win, then player $1$ must be able to win.
-Hence, checking if player $0$ cannot win is the same as checking if player 1 can win.
+Since the game is a zero-sum game without draws, if ***Elster*** cannot win, then ***Adler*** must be able to win.
+Hence, checking if ***Elster*** cannot win is the same as checking if ***Adler*** can win.

-We use the same algorithm discussed in the previous section by modifying to so it checks if player 1 can win.
+We use the same algorithm discussed in the previous section by modifying to so it checks if ***Adler*** can win.

 ---
 # References